VicentePerezSoloviev/EDAspy/docs/introduction.rst

 6. If stopping criteria is met, finish; else, go to 2.

+EDAspy allows to create a custom version of the EDA.
+Using the modular probabilistic models and the initializators, this can be embedded into the EDA baseline and used for different purposes.
+If this fits you, take a look on the examples section to the EDACustom example.

 The following implementations are available in EDAspy:

 * UMDAd: Univariate Marginal Distribution Algorithm binary.
 It can be used as a simple example of EDA where the variables are binary and there are not dependencies between variables.
 Some usages include feature selection, for example.